Do you know the difference between a joint mortgage and joint ownership? Check out our professional, in-depth guide on purchasing a property jointly.

 Property sale remains an option where all parties agree to sell and divide proceeds after mortgage payoff.
 Death of a borrower leaves surviving borrowers fully responsible for the mortgage, regardless of ownership transfer.

-When it comes to the sharing of property ownership, two methods are conventional.
-The first method of joint ownership is known as “tenants in common.”
-The other is called “joint tenancy,” also called a joint survivorship deed.
-(Remember we mentioned these terms at the beginning of this article.
+When it comes to the sharing of property ownership, joint home ownership structures typically follow two conventional methods.
+The first method of joint ownership is known as "tenants in common."
+The other is called "joint tenancy," also called a joint survivorship deed.
+(Remember we mentioned these terms at the beginning of this article.)

 Property ownership is established through specific legal documents.
 The deed serves as the primary document that establishes ownership percentages and type, while the title insurance policy protects ownership interests and identifies all owners.
-This contrasts with buying subject to an existing loan arrangements, where ownership can transfer without mortgage responsibility changes.
+Understanding these distinctions matters because you could be legally responsible for a mortgage without owning any portion of the property, or conversely, you might own part of a property without being on the mortgage.

 The benefits of joint ownership are largely legal or financial in nature.
 For example, joint owners can share any profits that may arise if they rent out their property to others.
 However, most benefits become apparent when one of the owners dies.
 The benefits also depend on which method of joint ownership is chosen.